-Carleton University’s Institute of European, Russian and Eurasian Studies (EURUS) brings together top experts on the region to interpret the new geopolitical realities that were engendered by the collapse of communism and by the progression of European integration.
+Carleton University’s Institute of European, Russian and Eurasian Studies (EURUS) brings together top experts to interpret the history of the region and the new geopolitical realities that were engendered by the collapse of communism and by the progression of European integration.

 Why Study Europe, Russia and Eurasia?

-At the Institute of European, Russian and Eurasian Studies, our undergraduate and MA programs offer:
+At the Institute of European, Russian and Eurasian Studies, our undergraduate and graduate programs offer:

 We explore our region through the ideas of various disciplines, with the belief that our understanding is enhanced when we appreciate how the political, social, economic and historical realms work together.